 First day of the last period

 The average pregnancy lasts about 40 weeks or 38 weeks from conception.
 So if you were to estimate your due date, counting 40 weeks or 280 days from the first day of your LMP (last menstrual period) would be an excellent solution.

-If you remember your conception date, your medical practitioner can choose to use by adding 266 days to get your EDD.
+If you remember your conception date, your medical practitioner can choose to use it by adding 266 days to get your EDD.

-Choosing an IVF due to date calculator should be done depending on the needs of an individual because not all of them are the same.
+Choosing an IVF due-to-date calculator should be done depending on the needs of an individual because not all of them are the same.

 Some due date calculators offer detailed information, including trimester dates, prenatal testing dates, and multiple birth due dates.